What is the first step to becoming a Pilates Instructor?

 What kind of training do most Pilates instructors do?

-It is generally recommended that you start with Mat training, as this is where the most comprehensive basic information is layered in.
+If you are taking courses one at a time, it is highly recommended that you start with mat training, as this is where the most comprehensive basic information is layered in.
 Reformer is commonly the next course that students take.
-Mat and reformer classes are generally the most in demand from studios and gyms that hire teachers.
+Mat and reformer classes are generally the most in demand from studios and gyms that hire teachers, but in order to sit for the NPCP exam you will need to learn all of the repertoire for all of the Pilates equipment.

 Most Pilates instructors have taken a Pilates instructor training course that teaches one or more types of Pilates equipment: Mat, Reformer, Cadillac, Chair, and Barrels.
 Learn more about these pieces of equipment if you aren’t already familiar with them.